gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The cart slid to a halt just a few paces from the edge of the muck.
 Rusty scraps of old machinery lay all around.
 Maddy grabbed one end of a metal bar and pulled with all her might.
-The bar came free of the mud with a shlurping sound.
+The bar came free of the mud with a disgusting *shlurp*.

 She ran over to the cart.
 Luckily,